VisTR: Visualizations as Representations for Time-series Table Reasoning: Evaluation

 \end{itemize}

 In this way, Mike gets an overall understanding of the tabular data, and also typical trends and patterns within the data.
-The multi-modal interactions, together with visual interactions like selecting and zooming in the visual interface, enable Mike to easily understand the DJI. data and identify interesting data change patterns.
+The multimodal interactions, together with visual interactions like selecting and zooming in the visual interface, enable Mike to easily understand the DJI. data and recognize interesting data change patterns.